-The program offers you a more cost-effective alternative to buying a new or refurbished phone directly from Ting.
+The personal shopper program offers you a more cost-effective alternative to buying a new or refurbished phone directly from Ting.
 We search Glyde, eBay, Swappa and Amazon for used, inactive devices that are compatible with our GSM network.
-Here is a link to the Personal Shopper Program so you can get started
+Check out the personal shopper program page so you can get started.

 3. What types of phone options will I receive?